If you have any problems using Internet Banking please check your system meets the minimum specifications below.

 Q. I have forgotten my Client Number or Access Code.
 What should I do?

-A. In the event of a forgotten Client Number or Access Code, call our Administration Dept on (07) 4150 4282 who will organise to get you banking online again.
+A. In the event of a forgotten Client Number or Access Code, call our customer care consultants on 1300 138 831 who will organise to get you banking online again.

 Q. What happens if my Personal Access Code is blocked?